junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > (The Detective is actually Dean?)

 Rain pours down the city, soaking the buildings and the statues in gloomy coldness.
 The night is deep, but the city is still awake.
-Lights glittering in every window and lining the streets.
+Lights glitter in every window and line the streets.
 A city that never sleeps.

 Thunders roar from the distance, water streaming down the face of two statues standing across the street from a grand mansion.
 The statue of a woman holding the hand of a little boy.
-Light is extraordinarily bright in the building, seeping out from the windows to light up the stretches of the road in front of it like day time, shining on the faces of the statues.
+Light is extraordinarily bright in the building, seeping out from the windows to light up the stretches of the road in front of it like daytime, shining on the faces of the statues.
 A man stands behind the window, gazing at the night street, biting his cigar.

 The Detective hurries toward the glamorous building.
 The black umbrella barely has a chance against the storm.
 A carriage passes by on the street, water puddles splashing under the horse's hoofs.

 The giant door opens slowly with numerous tedious clicks of locks unbuckling, opening to a slit merely wide enough for the Detective to pass through sideways.
-Eyes of two guards in fine suits and hats peer through the opening, glancing at the night outside warily.
+The eyes of two guards in fine suits and hats peer through the opening, glancing at the night outside warily.
 The door is closed tightly immediately after.

 "Detective," the man turns from the window, holding a hand toward his new guest, "Julius Grayle."
 He greets with a pretentious nod.

 "Honor."
-The Detective gives a short nod as reply, not taking his hand.
+The Detective gives a short nod as a reply, not taking his hand.
 "Every man and woman in New York knows your name, Mr. Grayle."

 Grayle turns to the window, smoking his cigar.
 His reflection looks behind him on the bright window glass.
-"So are you, Detective, I heard you are the best investigator in Manhattan.
+"So are you, Detective.
+I heard you are the best investigator in Manhattan.
 So, will you take the case?"

 "Sure.
 Why not?"
-The Detective smirks an amused smile.
+The Detective smirks with an amused smile.

 "Because you don't believe me."
 The man waves a hand casually, not shifting his eyes.
-The mother and son statues are barely visibly in the downpour from across the street now.
+The mother and son statues are barely visible in the downpour from across the street now.
 The night is even darker by each passing minute.

 The guards read his gesture and bring forth a leather briefcase, opening it on the luxurious study desk.
 Fresh bills bundled neatly inside.